 We encourage shareholders to visit the meeting website above in advance of the Annual Meeting to familiarize themselves with the online access process.
-The virtual Annual Meeting platform is fully supported across browsers and devices that are equipped with the most updated version of applicable software and plugins.
+While we expect that the vast majority of Beneficial Holders will be able to fully participate using the control number received with their voting instruction form, there is no guarantee this option will be available for every type of Beneficial Holders' voting control numbers.
+Beneficial Holders also have the option to register in advance of the Annual Meeting as described more fully below.
+The virtual Annual Meeting platform is fully supported across browsers (except Internet Explorer) and devices that are equipped with the most updated version of applicable software and plugins.
 Shareholders should verify their internet connection prior to the Annual Meeting.

-Shareholders encountering difficulty with the Annual Meeting virtual platform during the sign-in process or at any time during the meeting may utilize technical support provided by M&T through Computershare.
-Technical support information is provided on the sign-in page for all shareholders.
-If you have difficulty accessing the virtual Annual Meeting during check-in or during the meeting, please contact the technical support as indicated on the Annual Meeting sign-in page.
+Shareholders encountering difficulty with the Annual Meeting virtual platform during the sign-in process or at any time during the meeting may utilize technical support provided by M&T through Computershare by calling 1-888-724-2416.
+Technical support information also is provided on the sign-in page for all shareholders.

 Shareholders will have substantially the same opportunities to participate in our virtual Annual Meeting as they would have at an in-person meeting.
 Shareholders as of the record date will be able to attend, vote, examine the shareholder list, and submit questions during a portion of the meeting via the online platform.
 Shareholders may also submit questions in advance of the Annual Meeting by sending them via email to: ir@mtb.com.
 All questions submitted in advance of the Annual Meeting must be sent by 11:59 p.m.
-Eastern Time on April 18, 2021.
+Eastern Time on April 22, 2022.

 Questions that comply with the Annual Meeting's rules of conduct and that are germane to the purpose of the Annual Meeting will be answered during the meeting, subject to time constraints.
 If there are questions regarding personal matters or if a question posed is not answered, M&T's Investor Relations Department will respond after the Annual Meeting.
-If we receive substantially similar questions, we will group them together.
+If we receive substantially similar questions from multiple shareholders, we will group them together.
 Prior to the Annual Meeting, the meeting website will contain details on other procedures and guidelines relevant to the Annual Meeting as well as technical support information.